McChord Air Museum: History

 Plans for a museum began around 1982, when the McChord Air Museum Foundation was established.
 By mid-1983, a B-18 had been transported to the museum, an F-106 at the base was expected to join the collection, and negiotiations were ongoing regarding the acquisition of a C-124.
 The museum opened to the public the following year in the 1,100 sqft Building 192.

 Over a decade after the last aircraft left service, a C-124 was flown to the museum on 9 October 1986.
 The museum began moving to a larger building in 1989.

-The C-124, along with a C-141 was moved to the newly established Heritage Park overlooking McCord Field's runway on 5 January 2005.
+The C-124, along with a C-141 was moved to the newly established Heritage Park overlooking McChord Field's runway on 5 January 2005.
 An F-16 that responded to the September 11th attacks was planned to go on display at the museum in 2006, but shortly before it arrived the location was changed to the Western Air Defense Sector headquarters building.

 In 2024, the museum acquired an artwork painted by Keith Ferris for the McChord Club in 1984.